szaimen/Nextcloud-NAS-Guide/README.md

 - [Silicon Power Armor A85 1TB](https://geizhals.eu/silicon-power-armor-a85-1tb-sp010tbphda85s3s-a1358555.html?hloc=at&hloc=de&hloc=eu&hloc=pl&hloc=uk) x2 = ca. 55€ x2 = ca. 110€
 </details>

-## Are there any preparations necessary before you can start?
+## Are there any preparations necessary?
 Yes, please make sure that you have all necessary Hardware requirements and please connect all necessary parts before continuing.
 And please don't forget the USB-stick, -mouse, -keyboard and HDMI-display!
 <details><summary>Click here to expand</summary>